-How to buy a log burner or multi-fuel stove
+How to Buy a Log Burner or Multi-Fuel Stove

 Try to ‘test’ the stove you’re interested in as much as possible without turning it on, seeing how easy it might be to use the controls, fill, clear the ash and light.
 If you can, check how loud it is before you buy - some fans, particularly in wood-pellet stoves, can be noisy.

-*November 2016 survey of 242 stove owners and Which? members who have a stove as well as central heating.
+*(August 2017 survey of 237 stove owners and Which? members who have a stove as well as central heating.)